I know what you’re thinking. That’s a whole lot of words and I’m not even sure this page is what I’m looking for. Let me summarize:

 - All of the parts required to fly a drone

-- How to find your own parts for your own build.
+- How to find your own parts to make your own drone.
 So no pre-assembled drone kit required

 - How to assemble the parts that you have chosen